Dodge Intrepid: Fleet sales

-Intrepid police car of Gwinnett County, Georgia in 2003.

 The second generation was marketed to the commercial and government markets, particularly the base (1998-2000) and SE (2001-2004) trim levels.
 An Intrepid Police Package was sold from 2002 to 2004, similar to the earlier rear-wheel drive Chevrolet Caprice or Ford Crown Victoria.
-These packages had distinctive styling differences (such as small hub caps) and additional wiring to support strobes and flashers in the trunk compartment and in the front by the grill.
+These packages had distinctive styling differences (such as small hub caps) and additional wiring to support strobes and flashers in the trunk compartment and in the front by the grille.
 The 3.5 V6 found in the R/T & SXT was standard in the police package.
 These packages and some non-police (non-commercial) packages featured plastic front-end intake vents that routed air onto the rotors for additional cooling and stopping power.